aleph2c/learning_xslt_with_python/README.md

 this reason, you might want to stay away from the ``Saxonc/saxoniche`` projects for production until they have stabilized a bit.
 If you need XSLT 3.0, consider calling out to the JAVA or javascript versions of Saxonica using a subprocess.
-But if you are willing to take a risk, there is some code at the end of this doc that demonstrates how call ``saxonche`` in a python thread and not have it crash.
+But if you are willing to take a risk, there is some code at the end of this doc that demonstrates how to call ``saxonche`` in a python thread and not have it crash.

 # Installation of two XSLT processors and a Supporting CLI